microsoft/code-with-engineering-playbook/docs/code-reviews/recipes/python.md

 ## Style Guide

-[CSE](../../CSE.md) developers follow the [PEP8 style guide](https://pep8.org/) with [type hints](https://www.python.org/dev/peps/pep-0484/).
+Developers should follow the [PEP8 style guide](https://pep8.org/) with [type hints](https://www.python.org/dev/peps/pep-0484/).
 The use of type hints throughout paired with linting and type hint checking avoids common errors that are tricky to debug.

-[CSE](../../CSE.md) projects should check Python code with automated tools.
+Projects should check Python code with automated tools.

 Linting should be added to build validation, and both linting and code formatting can be added to your pre-commit hooks and VS Code.